-Access to the forums will be granted until all video feedback on the personal projects have been delivered and a little more (we expect between July 15th and July 20th, to give people time to tying up loose ends and complete assignment if they wish to do so)
+Access to the forums will be granted until all video feedback on the personal projects have been delivered and a little more (we expect between June 30th and July 11h, to give people time to tie up loose ends and complete assignments if they wish to do so)

 What’s your refund Policy?